Counseling in Midlothian, Virginia and Online

 • Learn about yourself

 If you’ve landed here because you’re feeling alone, you aren’t.
 I’m here to help.
 Millions of people go through rough patches every year, and the overwhelming majority of mental health issues are treatable.
-My primary treatment model is Cognitive-Behavioral Therapy (CBT), which is well-established in the treatment of depression, anxiety, and substance abuse issues, and has been shown to be as effective as medication.

 About Virginia Counseling